Call now in confidence immediate help & advice 24/7

 Moreover, outpatients in Suffolk are able to access care through the NHS, meaning it will be free at the point of access.

-Despite the freedom it allows and the fact that it’s cheaper than inpatient care, outpatient treatment in Suffolk comes with many disadvantages.
+Despite the freedom it allows and the fact that it’s cheaper than inpatient drug and alcohol rehab care, outpatient treatment in Suffolk comes with many disadvantages.

-Among these are the lack of personalised care, long waiting times experienced by NHS patients and underfunded facilities.
+Among these are the lack of personalised care, long waiting times experienced by NHS patients and underfunded drug and alcohol rehab programmes.

 With these disadvantages in mind, individuals diagnosed with severe SUD should consider residential treatment as their primary form of care.